MitchMcQuinn/LUNA/troubleshooting.md

 These are some general things to keep in mind while doing development work on this project:

 - This is a general-purpose framework, and so all solutions implemented must be workflow-agnostic.
 We should not implement and custom or special handling for specific workflow instances.
+What this means in practice is that the workflow engine can make special allowances for specific utilities by referencing the node's function, but not make any special allowances for a node as referenced by its id.

 - A step node does not have to have a defined utility.
 If there is no defined utility, we continue as if there was a utility function and it executed successfully.